katie608/SoftSysOutstandingOrcas/reports/report.md

         int x = event.mouseButton.x;
         int y = event.mouseButton.y;
  ```
- The event object was also globally defined.
-If the event type is MouseButtonPressed and if it is a Left click, then the integers x and y are set to the position of the mouse.
-If the x and y positions are within the area encompassed by a shape, then a button press is recongized and a sound is played.
+If the event type is MouseButtonPressed and if it is a Left click, then we set the integers x and y to the position of the mouse.
+If the x and y positions are within the area encompassed by a shape, then the code recognizes the button press as a click on top of the shape and plays the sound.
 Here is an example:

  ```
    if((x-200)-150)<200 && abs((y-100)-450) < 100){